ayung24/HSBC-Email-Campaign-Service-on-AWS/README.md

 - Centralized CloudWatch logging when a user:
     - Logs in or logs out
     - Hits any of our API endpoints (CRD template or sends an email)
-- User can send an email with a POST request to the email endpoint
+- User can send an email with a POST request to the email endpoint (experimental)
+    - Sends to and from using a single email currently (Shizuko's email)
+    - Authentication is not fully implemented yet